 Key focuses for prevention and treatment

-While treatment approaches are individualized to each patient, here are six key focuses for naturopathic prevention and treatment of heart disease:
+While treatment approaches are individualized to each patient, here are six key focuses for how naturopathic doctors aim to prevent and treat heart disease:

 - Comprehensive intake to identify risk factors and underlying causes